Marine Mammals and the Navy: A Deep Dive into Data

 The Navy not only accepted the findings — and used them with the intention of planning safer exercises — they gave Filadelfo permission to take the results public.
 He published the study in the journal Aquatic Mammals with coauthors from Woods Hole Oceanographic Institution and Harvard Medical School.
 "That study really got us a name in this business," says Filadelfo.

 The Navy also came back for more.
-Filadelfo, now the leader of CNA’s Energy and Environment team, has participated in more than 20 marine mammal research projects for the Navy.
+Filadelfo, a member of CNA’s Energy, Infrastructure, and Environment team, has participated in more than 20 marine mammal research projects for the Navy.
 Some followed a similar methodology to the Mediterranean study, but with very different results.
 In several locations, he found no correlation at all between sonar activity and beached whales.